How it works

 • Kill switch protection

-• Conflict resolution
+• Conflict resolution with other VPNs

 Step 7

-Incident Explanation
+Incident explanation

 • Before/after comparison